List of Major League Baseball perfect games: David Cone

 Cone's perfect game occurred on Yogi Berra Day.
 Don Larsen threw out the ceremonial first pitch to Berra, who had been his catcher during the 1956 World Series perfect game.
-As the game wore on, television cameras showed Larsen, the only perfect game pitcher to attend another perfect game.
+Larsen was the only perfect game pitcher to attend another perfect game, until Cone and fellow pitcher Dallas Braden were in Oakland for Domingo German’s perfect game in 2023 as TV analysts for the New York Yankees and Oakland Athletics respectively.
 No Expo worked even a three-ball count.
-Cone's perfect game, which took only 88 pitches, was interrupted by a 33-minute rain delay and is the only one to date in regular-season interleague play.
+Cone's perfect game, which took only 88 pitches, was interrupted by a 33-minute rain delay and is the only one to date in regular-season interleague play, and the only other interleague perfect game besides Larsen's.
 Following teammate Wells's perfect game the previous season, this also represents the only time two successive perfect games have been thrown by the same team.

 Randy Johnson

-Johnson threw his perfect game at the age of 40 years, 256 days, becoming by more than three and a half years the oldest pitcher to achieve the feat.
-The former holder of the mark, Cy Young, threw his at the age of 37 years, 37 days.
+Johnson threw his perfect game at the age of 40 years, 251 days, becoming the oldest pitcher to do so by 3 1/2 years, surpassing Cy Young, who threw his at 37 years, 37 days.
 Johnson is also the tallest perfect game pitcher at 6' 10", surpassing Mike Witt by three inches.
 Of the teams to have a perfect game thrown against them, the 2004 Braves have the second-highest OBP (.343) and are tied for the second-highest winning percentage (.593).
 In contrast, the Diamondbacks had by far the worst season winning percentage (.315) of any team to benefit from a perfect game.

 Mark Buehrle

-Buehrle was assisted by a dramatic ninth-inning wall-climbing catch by center fielder DeWayne Wise to rob Gabe Kapler of a home run; Wise had just entered the game as a defensive replacement before Kapler's at-bat.
+On Thursday, July 23, 2009, Mark Buehrle of the Chicago White Sox pitched a perfect game against the Tampa Bay Rays.
+Buehrle was assisted by a ninth-inning wall-climbing catch by center fielder DeWayne Wise to rob Gabe Kapler of a home run; Wise had just entered the game as a defensive replacement before Kapler's at-bat.
 This was the first major league perfect game in which the pitcher and catcher were battery-mates for the first time; Ramón Castro had been acquired by the White Sox less than two months before.
 This was also the first perfect game to feature a grand slam, by Josh Fields in the bottom of the second inning.
 Umpire Eric Cooper, who called the game, had been behind the plate for Buehrle's previous no-hitter.
 On July 28, Buehrle followed up with another 5 2/3 perfect innings to set the major league record for consecutive batters retired at 45 (this includes the final batter he faced in his appearance before the perfect game).
 That record was broken by Yusmeiro Petit of the San Francisco Giants in 2014.